Solana Beach, California

 On April 25, 2008, retired veterinarian and 38-year resident Dr. David Martin, 66 years old, suffered a fatal injury from an extremely rare great white shark bite while swimming with a group approximately 150 yards (140 m) off shore near Solana Beach's Fletcher Cove.
 The group of swimmers reportedly began their swim at Tide Beach Park to the north.
 Surfers in the area of Fletcher Cover noted harbor seals in the water and a wounded seal on the beach at Fletcher Cove just before the attack, the latter being a typical sign of sharks feeding in the area.
 Recent increases in the seal population along the Southern California coast — and the seals' tendency to swim in close proximity to human swimmers — is suspected to be contributing factors in the attack.

 The neighborhood of La Colonia de Eden Gardens, also known as La Colonia and Eden Gardens, is one of the oldest residential areas of Solana Beach.
 It is a community formed in the 1920s by Mexican farmers who were hired by the owners of large ranches in adjacent Rancho Santa Fe.
 These farmers wanted their families nearby, hence the formation of La Colonia (the colony).
 The name Eden Gardens came later from a land developer as a marketing tool.
 Many residents still refer to the area as La Colonia.
-Famous residents include Chicano rapper Lil Rob and comedian , who were born and raised in the community.
+Famous residents include Chicano rapper Lil Rob who was born and raised in the community.